They think it’s all over, unfortunately it is now…

-September 1980 saw the closure of the Steelworks and with it went the whole reason for the existence of the line to Consett which, inevitably, despite local protests in particular from the Derwentside Rail Action Group, led to it’s closure leaving Consett as the largest town in England without a rail connection.
+September 1980 saw the closure of the Steelworks and with it went the whole reason for the existence of the line to Consett which, inevitably, despite local protests in particular from the Derwentside Rail Action Group, led to it’s closure leaving Consett, at the time, as the largest town in England without a rail connection.

 For a superb video montage of photographs of a number of trains on the line between 1980 and closure, click here.

 Due to the number of photographs I’m getting, I’ve created a separate page covering the track lifting trains which can be seen here.